smturner/tech_blog_MVC/README.md

     --if you click on the post it opens up to add a comment --comment has name and date on bottom

---create a route for posting a new blog post
---create a route for updating and deleteing
 --create a route for comments
 --create a logout route
 --seed data for "already done blog posts"